Oral health, good nutrition and overall health among the elderly

 Public health and dental leaders are urging dentists to become more cautious about prescribing opiods and to consider alternatives such as nonsteroidal medications and acetaminophen in helping patients cope with pain following dental procedures.

-U.S. Surgeon General Vivek Murthy has included dentists in his appeal to health care providers to help fight the epidemic.
-Murthy has stressed that addiction can begin with a routine prescription.
+Former U.S. Surgeon General Vivek Murthy included dentists in his appeal to health care providers to help fight the epidemic.
+Murthy stressed that addiction can begin with a routine prescription.
 American Dental Association president Carol Gomez Summerhays has urged dentists to review their prescribing practices and talk with patients about the safe handling and use of medications.
 She has also appealed to dentists to consult databases maintained by state-run prescription monitoring programs to help identify “doctor-shopping patients” whose prescription histories may reveal drug-seeking behavior.

 Of the more than 79 million prescriptions written for opiod analgesics in 2009, dentists were the third most frequent prescribers, according to a study, published in the Journal of the American Medical Association.